-The Company's Board of Directors, pursuant to the Company's By-laws, has fixed the number of directors at 12, effective as of the date of the 2012 Annual Meeting.
-The 12 directors nominated for election by the Board of Directors, upon recommendation of the Board's Nominating and Corporate Governance Committee, will be elected at the 2012 Annual Meeting to serve until the Company's next Annual Meeting and until their successors are duly elected and shall have been qualified.
-Eleven of the 12 nominees currently are members of the Board of Directors (Mr. Dinh is a new director nominee).
-All director nominees, if elected, are expected to serve until the next Annual Meeting.
+The Company's Board of Directors, pursuant to the Company's By-laws, has fixed the number of directors at 12, effective as of the date of the 2013 Annual Meeting.
+The 12 directors nominated for election by the Board of Directors, upon recommendation of the Board's Nominating and Corporate Governance Committee, will be elected at the 2013 Annual Meeting to serve until the Company's next annual stockholders' meeting and until their successors are duly elected and shall have been qualified.
+All of the nominees currently are members of the Board of Directors (other than Ms. Cantor who is a new director nominee for the Company).
+All director nominees, if elected, are expected to serve until the next annual stockholders' meeting.
+The Company has been advised that, for personal reasons and not as a result of any disagreement with the Company on any matter relating to its operations, policies or practices, each of Messrs.
+Paul Bohan and Richard Santagati will not stand for re-election at the 2013 Annual Meeting.